South Korean Judges Uphold President Park Geun-hye's Impeachment

 The rather swift downfall of South Korea's first female president is complete.
 A panel of judges has ruled unanimously that a December impeachment by lawmakers should be upheld, immediately ousting President Park Geun-hye from the office.

-Park loses her $10,000 government pension but more importantly, immunity from prosecution.
+Park loses her $10,000-a-month government pension, but more importantly, immunity from prosecution.
 So she could face criminal charges for the alleged involvement in corruption and bribery that led to her downfall.

 Park, 65, was a trailblazer among East Asian nations as a woman head of state.
 But her now truncated term — she served four years of a five-year term — was mired in controversy and accusations that she was aloof and autocratic.
 Despite weeks of hearings, Park never appeared before the court for questioning.
 Instead, her lawyers read a statement: "I feel crushed by all these misunderstandings and allegations," Park said.